Understanding HTML as a Beginner

 How to Write HTML

 The major building blocks for HTML are tags, elements, and attributes.
+Let’s get into the explanation of each block.

 HTML Tags

-The starting point of any HTML code is the tags.
+HTML tags are the starting point of any HTML code.
 They are used as containers to define the appearance of HTML elements.
 For instance, there are tags for headings, paragraphs, lists, and tables.
 HTML tags are represented with the angle bracket sign <>.

-For headings, the tags used to represent this include:
+For headings, the HTML tags used are:

 <h1> this is heading one </h1>